 Facilities with an NPDES or State Waste Discharge permit are required to monitor the discharge from their facilities and to submit reports to Ecology about this discharge.
 These reports, known as DMRs or Discharge Monitoring Reports, include information about the quantity of pollutants released into the environment.
 The report requirements differ by permit type and receiving water body.

-Historically, facilities sent paper DMRs to Ecology.
-These DMRs were then entered into the database by Ecology staff.
-In spring 2010, Ecology transitioned to a system that allows facilities to enter their DMRs electronically.
-This new system, WQWebDMR, will allow all permit types (expect for aquatics) to enter DMR data into a secure on-line system.
-It contains validation routines so users can verify data accuracy and will provide a message to the user when permit requirements have not been met.
-Once submitted, the system automatically generates a report and emails it to them.
+WQWebDMR allows all permit DMR data types (except for aquatics) to be entered into a secure online system.
+It contains validation routines so users can verify data accuracy and provides a message when permit requirements have not been met.
+Once submitted, the system automatically generates and emails a report.

 Register for Water Quality Permitting Portal (WQWebPortal) - in 3 easy steps

 Login to SecureAccess Washington.
 Under “Add a new Service,” look for “Water Quality Permitting Portal (WQWebPortal).”
 Click “Apply” in the left column.

 A: Ecology encourages permittees to use WQWebDMR.
 Currently the Construction Stormwater general permit and the Industrial Stormwater general permit require permittees to submit DMRs electronically with some limited exceptions.
 As Ecology reissues both general and individual permits it is including permit conditions requiring the use of WebDMR.
 To obtain an exception under the stormwater permits, the permittee must apply for a waiver.
 If you have questions on construction and industrial stormwater permit WebDMR waivers please refer to the contact information below.

-A: WQWebDMR meets EPA’s security standards (CROMERR) and also complies with Secure Access Washington, thus is a secure system.
+A: WQWebDMR meets EPA’s security standards (CROMERR) and also complies with Secure Access Washington, thus it is a secure system.

 Copyright © Washington State Department of Ecology.
-See http://www.ecy.wa.gov/copyright.html.
+See http://www.ecy.wa.gov/copyright.htm